Johan Vonlanthen

-Johan Vonlanthen Benavídez (born 1 February 1986) is a Swiss former professional footballer who played as a winger.
+Johan Vonlanthen Benavídez (born 1 February 1986) is a former professional footballer who played as a winger.
+Born in Colombia, he opted to play for Switzerland, for whom he became eligible through his Swiss-born stepfather.

 Having made his Swiss Super League debut BSC Young Boys at the age of 16, he moved to PSV in 2003.

 He initially announced the end of his active career in May 2012.
 He came back out of retirement in May 2013 and signed for Grasshoppers in June.
 He retired in August 2018 after two years with FC Wil.

 Club career

 Early career

 Vonlanthen played as a junior for BSC Young Boys in Switzerland.
 In the 2001–02 season, he made his debut as a 16-year-old in the Swiss Super League starting eight games and appearing once as a substitute.
 In the summer of 2003, he was transferred to the Dutch Eredivisie club PSV Eindhoven.
 On 21 June 2004, Vonlanthen became the youngest goalscorer when he scored for the Switzerland national team against France in Coimbra, Portugal at the age of 18 years and 141 days old.
 He made a good initial impression and helped PSV qualify for the UEFA Champions League.
 After a good first season, he began to lose form and as a consequence was loaned out to Italian side Brescia Calcio for the last six months of the 2004–05 season.
 He was again loaned out to NAC Breda for the 2005–06 season.